ntc-goer/microservice-architecture/README.md

+## Comment
+- This project give you the specific view how microservice work.
+- There are many service mesh library like istio , kubernetes give full microservice's options like service discovery , registration , retry , circuit-breaker .....
+- But diving into each edge of microservice problem will make you fully understanding about how microservice work.
+What is the functionality of each component in a microservice project

+## Project Structue
 Order Service — Create an order with APPROVAL_PENDING state. \
 Consumer Service — Verify an user can order. \
 Kitchen Service — Verify order và create a Ticket as CREATE_PENDING state.\